|

 The image below is a normal system with a head unit, equalizer, crossover and 2 amplifers.

 The first step is to bypass all components and connect the head unit directly to the high frequency amplifier.
 The high frequency amplifier should be used because the tweeters connected to the amplifier will best reproduce the frequencies that are associated with alternator whine.
-If the noise goes away with only the HU and high frequency amplifier connected, it is a fairly safe assumption that these two components are OK.
+If the noise goes away with only the head unit and high frequency amplifier connected, it is a fairly safe assumption that these two components are OK.
 You can also connect the head unit directly to the low frequency amplifier to see if the noise returns (although the noise may be hard to hear since woofers don't reproduce the higher frequencies very well).
 If there is noise with only one of the amplifiers, the problem probably lies within the noisy amplifier.
 If the noise is present with both amplifiers, there may be something wrong with the head unit.

-Testing the HU's shield ground connection:
+Testing the head unit's shield ground connection:

 The next step is to start inserting the rest of the audio components (one at a time).
 If you insert a component, and the noise returns, bypass it again to make sure that the system is again noise free.
-If you have more components that you have not yet inserted , insert them one at a time so that there is no more than one component inbetween the HU and the amplifier.
+If you have more components that you have not yet inserted , insert them one at a time so that there is no more than one component inbetween the head unit and the amplifier.
 If one component allows noise to enter the system whenever it is in the signal path, have it tested by a qualified technician.

 After checking all of the components (individually), try reconnecting the head unit to the crossover but leave all other processors out of the line.
 Connect the crossover to the amplifiers.
 If there is no noise when the high frequency amplifier (alone) is connected to the crossover but the noise returns when both amplifiers are connected to the crossover, one of the amplifiers may not have enough electrical isolation from the chassis ground.
 The isolation from chassis ground is determined by the design of the amplifier's input circuit.
 If one amplifier is causing a problem, you may need to use a ground loop isolator to break the DC ground connection.
 Inserting the isolator between the output of the crossover and one of the amplifiers should significantly reduce or eliminate the noise.